opentensor/opentensor-api/README.md

 # opentensor-api

-This repository is designed to provide a simple and easy-to-use interface for validators which enables:
+This repository is designed to provide simple and easy-to-use templates for validators which enables:

-- API endpoints to various Bittensor subnet services and digital commodities
+- API endpoints to Bittensor subnet services and digital commodities

 - Frontend and Backend templates

-- Monetization with stripe integration targeting web2 users
+- Monetization with stripe integration

 NOTE: At present, you have to manually configure your own validator to route the requests to.
 Reach out to koyuki@opentensor.dev for further assistance.
-In addition, if you need custom design & UI beyond the templates given, the OTF team is here to help.
+In addition, if you need a customized design & UI beyond the templates given, the OTF team is here to help.

 ## Install